alexander-smoktal/pattern-engine/README.md

 - alternatives: `|`
 - characters (no character sets)

-The project is for demo purposes only.
 Take a look at `Main.cpp` for usage.